clap clap blog: we have moved

 Huh?
 So when do we leave?
 When does the Un take on its vital role?
 When does Iraq have democracy?
 And what kind sorry-assed bullshit is the President getting to stay quiet now and the decide later and retroactively when this war ends and how it is justifiable?

-posted by Gilead at 5:32 PM 0 comments Links to this post
+posted by Gilead at 5:32 PM 0 comments

 On neocons and electoral politics, Eppy had a great related blog on how limited and thus vulnerable their political power is, considering how singularly focused they are on transforming foreign policy in Palestine, Mesopotamia, and most of South Asia.
 I have to agree on with his assessment that this is singular obsession and that their neglect of domestic issues -- civil liberties (underming basic privacy and free speech rights), education (starving states of funds to keep public schools running), and health (using a similar strategy to let state aid to the poor, disabled, and elderly wither) -- is certainly a site for vulnerability.